Building Your Personal Cybersecurity Plan: Protecting Your Digital Footprint

 • Keep all devices updated with the latest software and security patches.

-• Enable encryption on your devices to protect stored data.
+• Enable device encryption to protect stored data.

 4. Be Cautious with Public Wi-Fi